ID: Nepal - 1990

 Project Length: 14 days

-ABOUT THE partner
+ABOUT our community partner

 In mountain communities, the suffering caused by poverty can be overwhelming as the needs for basic amenities far outstrip the local resources.
 This NGO’s approach to sustainable development is to first identify needs that can be fulfilled today, with very little funding and by local protagonists committed to the advancement of their communities.
 This NGO then works hand-in-hand with community leaders to develop and implement effective solutions to outstanding problems in their villages.